Mani was the place where the Greek uprising against Ottoman rule actually started, and not in Kalavryta on March 25th 1821, as is often believed.

 Mani was the first area on the Peloponnesian Peninsula to declare open revolution, and they did so on March 17, 1821.

-According to written testimonies, the elites of the region – which had been granted privileged status by the Ottomans — including the appointment of the Bey — asked their leader to be the very first to declare war against the Ottomans.
+According to written testimonies, the elites of the region, who had been granted privileged status by the Ottomans — including the appointment of the Bey — asked their leader to be the very first to declare war against the Ottomans.

 Their bold declaration was in line with the plans of the secret revolutionary society Filiki Eteria.